MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 ## The common states

-In its initial release, the Visual State Manager allows you to include sections in your XAML file that can change the visual appearance of a view if the view is normal, or disabled, or has the input focus.
+The Visual State Manager allows you to include sections in your XAML file that can change the visual appearance of a view if the view is normal, or disabled, or has the input focus.
 These are known as the _common states_.

-For example, suppose you have an `Entry` view on your page.
-Here's how you want the visual appearance of the `Entry` to change:
+For example, suppose you have an `Entry` view on your page, and you want the visual appearance of the `Entry` to change in the following ways:

 - The `Entry` should have a pink background when the `Entry` is disabled.
 - The `Entry` should have a lime background normally.